 Eastern Redbud Tree or American Redbud Tree

-This tree is supplied at a height of between 0.9m and 2.4m in a 5- 12L container for year round planting and better results than from bare-root stock.
+This tree is supplied in a container for year round planting and better results than from bare-root stock.
 A gift message card is available.
 Write what you would like on it when at the checkout in the text box provided.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.

 It seems the Forest Pansy is a little elusive when it comes to pinning down the exact common name as it can go by two different ones.
 Either the American Redbud tree or the Eastern Redbud tree.
 If you research the tree, the Latin name is exactly the same, the characteristics are exactly the same but the common name can vary.

 See What Our Customers Are Saying About Our Eastern Redbud Tree

 The tree a bought from you is fantastic.
 My sister has funded it for a birthday gift, she knew exactly what tree she wanted to buy for me but all the garden centres around her sent the trees they had to Chelsea..So my tree is a belated birthday gift from my sister, I found your web store through RHS site and purchased it.
 Arrival was perfect timing, son is home from uni and he’s dug the required hole to put it in and has been the general muscle behind planting it in it’s new home...I’ll be using your site again.
 Thank you Regards Adele Dance 0819